 Once the configuration in ccpp_prebuild_config.py is complete, the ccpp_prebuild.py script can be run from the top level directory.
-For the SCM, this script must be run (in dynamic build mode only) to reconcile data provided by the SCM with data required by the physics schemes before compilation and to generate physics caps and makefile segments.
-For the UFS Atmosphere host model, the ccpp_prebuild.py script is called automatically by the NEMSfv3gfs build system when the CCPP build is requested (by running the CCPP regression tests or by passing the option CCPP=Y and others to the compile.sh script; see the compile commands defined in the CCPP regression test configurations for further details).
+For the SCM, this script must be run to reconcile data provided by the SCM with data required by the physics schemes before compilation and to generate physics caps and makefile segments.
+For the UFS Atmosphere host model, the ccpp_prebuild.py script is called automatically by the ufs-weather-model build system when the CCPP build is requested (by running the CCPP regression tests or by passing the option CCPP=Y and others to the compile.sh script; see the compile commands defined in the CCPP regression test configurations for further details).

-For developers adding a CCPP-compliant physics scheme, running ccpp_prebuild.py periodically is recommended to check that the metadata in the argument tables match between the host model and the physics scheme.
+For developers adding a CCPP-compliant physics scheme, running ccpp_prebuild.py periodically is recommended to check that the metadata provided with the physics schemes matches what the host model provided.
 For the UFS Atmosphere, running ccpp_prebuild.py manually is identical to running it for the SCM (since the relative paths to their respective ccpp_prebuild_config.py files are identical), except it may be necessary to add the --static and --suites command-line arguments for the static option.